 Screening typically includes

 When evaluating screening results, clinicians should consider whether responses may be indicative of a difference or a disorder.
 This is critical when screening any child whose cultural or linguistic background, including dialects of English, is different from that of the normative sample used in the screening tool.
-See ASHA's Practice Portal pages on Bilingual Service Delivery, Cultural Competence, and Collaborating With Interpreters.
+See ASHA's Practice Portal pages on Bilingual Service Delivery, Cultural Responsiveness, and Collaborating With Interpreters.

 Recommendations and referrals for further evaluation and assessment of infants and toddlers are often based on developmental expectations.
 To evaluate whether or not a child is meeting these expectations, the SLP needs to determine if results of the screening are a valid reflection of the child's typical behavior.